chainofsecrets/kamut-testnet/docs/validators-and-full-nodes.md

 # Join as Kamut Testnet as new Validator

-Firstly, please run the following and paste the address into testnet telegram
+Firstly, please run the following and paste the address into testnet telegram so we can give you some SCRT tokens in this account to create your validator.

 ```bash
 enigmacli keys show -a <key-alias>